Buying real estate in South Africa?

 To make the information accessible, our team designed custom infographics that clarify key points.
 We hope you will like them!
 All illustrations and media were created in-house and added manually.

-Can Americans legally buy property in South Africa, and are there any ownership restrictions?
+Can Americans legally buy property in South Africa?

-Americans can legally purchase and own property in South Africa without any nationality-based restrictions.
+Americans can legally purchase property in South Africa with full ownership rights and no citizenship restrictions.

 It's something we develop in our South Africa property pack.

-No visa, permanent residency, or special legal status is required for Americans to purchase property in South Africa.
+No visa or residency requirements exist for Americans to own property in South Africa.

 Don't lose money on your property in South Africa